 Woodblock Print Stuffed Bird - Japanese Paradise Flycatcher

-The rustic and charming Japanese paradise flycatcher (sankōchō ) is woodblock printed on cotton and stuffed with rice husk.
-The rice husk gives a perfect amount of volume and firmness to bring the expertly shaped and printed creature to life.
+The rustic and charming Japanese paradise flycatcher (sankōchō) is printed on cotton using a woodblock and stuffed with rice husks.
+The rice husks give the perfect amount of volume and firmness to bring the expertly shaped and printed creature to life.

-It is a migratory bird native to southeastern Asia and a male has an exceptionally long tail.
-Its Japanese name sankōchō literally means three lights bird and derives from Its song which sounds tsuki-hi-hoshi, meaning moon-sun-stars in Japanese.
-That is why the stuffed bird's belly is decorated with the images of the moon, sun and stars.
+The flycatcher is a migratory bird native to southeastern Asia and the males have exceptionally long tails.
+Its Japanese name sankōchō literally means "three-lights-bird" and derives from its song, which sounds like tsuki-hi-hoshi, meaning "moon-sun-stars" in Japanese.
+The stuffed bird's belly is decorated with the images of the moon, sun and stars.

 A red tag on the string says sankōchō on one side and "hand printed woodblock by Shinkougei" on the other.
 It gives a nice accent to any bird lover's room; it also works as a Christmas tree ornament.

 - 12½" including tail (L) x 1½" (W) x 3½" body only (H)

 - Each piece is handmade and the size and color vary slightly

 - This is an ornamental toy and not suitable for very young children

 Founded in 1972 in Hida Takayama, Shinkougei is a craft workshop that specializes in creating various types of craftwork using woodblock print techniques.